 The lifebars/HUD from the Game Boy Mega Man (Classic) games (also known as the Rockman World series) show up for the first half of Bright Man's stage.
-They also appear when fighting the Wily Capsule and the Petit Robot Masters.
+They also appear when fighting the Optical Capsule and the Petit Robot Masters.

 Holdable Control Ring Boomerang gains the Power-Up Magnet abilities of its Game Boy version.

 Drill Man's stage contains Ring Man's hippo Mini-Boss, which has the blocks of its Game Boy counterpart.